jacobzouzou/es6/readme.md

 jSX ( JavaScript and XML)
-declarative syntax of what a component UI should be describe UI not with string but with XHTML and JavaScript html attribute standard is React is camelCasing: onchange => onChange
+declarative syntax of what a component UI should be describe UI not with string but with XHTML and JavaScript html attribute standard is React is camelCasing: "onchange" becomes "onChange"

 ****************************************************************************************************
 Ecma Script 2015 : es6